klalicki/portfolio-builder/README.md

 #### Multi-Column Layout

-This component gives you a flexible multi-column layout where you can set the size of each column, and control how the columns stretch/shrink on different screen sizes.
+This component gives you a powerful and flexible multi-column layout where you can set the size of each column, and control how the columns stretch/shrink on different screen sizes.

 #### Simple 12-col Multi-Column Layout